stkptr/gdsodium/README.md

 recommended that you add GDSodium as a submodule pegged to a specific release.
 Once added, GDSodium will automatically compile when you compile the engine.

+When exporting using a template which has the module built in (like for web) from a Godot project which has the extension as well Godot will (and should) give an error that it cannot find a suitable library file for the platform.
+The error shouldn't prevent the export from working.
+If no error is returned then the extension has been included with the export.
+In the case of web this will usually result in some platforms failing to run the export.

 By using GDSodium you must agree to some licenses.
 GDSodium itself is public domain, but libsodium and GDExtension both have credit requirements.
 **You must** include the licenses for [godot-cpp][gdcpp-license] and